 Wooden hoops are made from two wooden rings that are held together by a screw on the outer ring.
-For many hoops the screw can be tightened with a screw driver, but you can use your hands only, too.
+For many hoops, the screw can be tightened with a screwdriver, but you can use your hands only, too.
 There are plastic hoops with this same system, too.
 You can use them exactly the same as the wooden ones.

 Pros & Cons

-Wooden hoops are easy to use and you can adjust the tension afterwards.
+Wooden hoops are easy to use and you can adjust the tension afterward.
 There are very bad wooden hoops that can’t hold the tension well.
 Please get a good one and save yourself the struggle – here is the article about detecting quality hoops.